Maveluke/JSC370-Project/_sources/intro.md

-# Welcome
+# Welcome Page

-Check out the content pages bundled with this sample book to see more.
+Check out the content pages to see more.

 ```{tableofcontents}
 ```